 We will be very grateful for any comments and suggestions users may have.
 We will especially appreciate bug reports (please give as much detail as possible including browser and computing platform), suggestions for improving existing mathlets and ideas for new mathlets.
 Please send these to dave@CommonCoreMathlets.com.

 Though these applets were originally written in Java, I have since converted them to Java Script so that they should run on virtually any browser and platform.
-The “Base-10 Clock” mathlet works best on browsers like the latest Google Chrome browser that have support for “dashed lines”.
+The “Base-10 Clock” mathlet and other mathlets that use pulleys and belts work best on browsers like the latest Google Chrome browser that have support for “dashed lines”.
 Since this feature is now part of the W3 spec the other browsers should provide support soon.
 The mathlets use a screen area of up to 600 x 600 pixels.
 Each mathlet has a simple set of behaviors and simple UI with a minimal amount of text.
 The input is all pointer-based (i.e. mouse or touch) and should be easy to figure out because there aren’t that many buttons to try.
 (I actually believe that figuring out what a mathlet does and “explaining it to your teacher” would be a useful learning experience.)